wilsonmontalvo/vsc-jsonsnippets/README.md

-# VSCJSON Snippets for Visual Studio Code
+# JSON Snippets for Visual Studio Code
 A simple set of snippets that makes writing JSON easier.

 | Snippets | Content |